prg-titech/baccaml/README.md

 ## Prerequiements

 You need the OCaml 4.07.0+ configured with 32bit mode.
+This is run only on Linux.

 ## Usage